blog posts

 For example, imagine an employee of a branch often uses the SaaS program, meaning that they constantly upload content to the Internet.
 In this case, the requests issued by the employees of other branches will face problems, and in practice, the network service will slow down.

 In addition, as cloud computing becomes more efficient, more capabilities are available to companies through the cloud.
-Nowadays, efficient capabilities to deal with DDoS attacks, firewalls, load balan, cars, and important functions that have been implemented in the cloud environment have been added, and there is no need for internal IT teams to create and maintain these services.
+Nowadays, efficient capabilities to deal with DDoS attacks, firewalls, load balance, cars, and essential functions implemented in the cloud environment have been added, and there is no need for internal IT teams to create and maintain these services.

 To solve these problems and access the capabilities we mentioned, a new model called NaaS was developed, which is a more efficient option than extensive internal networks that require constant maintenance and often create bottlenecks for network traffic.